hack-gpon/hack-gpon.github.io/_ont/ont-leox-lxt-010s-h.md

 | LAN_SDS_MODE = 7     | 1GbE with auto-neg off               |
 | LAN_SDS_MODE = 8     | 2.5GbE with auto-neg off             |

-If you try to use a mode not listed here, stick will use 1 as default
+If you try to use any mode not listed here, stick will default to mode 1.

-to change the link mode use this command:
+To change the link mode use this command:

 ```sh
 # /etc/scripts/flash get LAN_SDS_MODE